Back by popular demand!!

 Can you accommodate my dietary restrictions?

 We do our best!
-Costa Rica can be tricky, but please let us know asap and we’ll be able to talk to the restaurants and cooks.
+As a vegan myself (95%) I find that Costa Rica is relatively easy.
+It doesn’t have all of the foods you may be accustomed to, but please let me know asap and I’ll be able to talk to the restaurants and cooks.

 I’d really love to join this trip, but it feels selfish to take money and a week for myself.
 Especially when I have responsibilities at home and/or at work.